traitify/traitify-ruby/README.md

 You must can specify the deck in your configuration or override it here

     assessment = tom.create_assessment(deck_id: "deck-uuid")

+You can also specify an image pack, otherwise a default image pack associated with the secret is used

+    assessment = tom.create_assessment(image_pack: "full-color")

 Returns an assessment object: